+If you are overdue for a dental hygiene checkup, the team at Preston Circus Dental Practice will be glad to assist you.
 There is now increasing evidence linking gum disease with heart disease and strokes.
-It is also the main reason for the loss of teeth and we take the treatment of gum disease very seriously.
-It is therefore important that if your dentist suggests you should see a hygienist, you should book your appointment with the receptionist.
+It is also the main reason for tooth loss and, as such, we take the treatment of gum disease very seriously.
+Book an appointment with our dental hygienists in Brighton today by calling our reception.

 Our dental hygienists have three main roles: